r-token/ryantoken.com-v3-svelte/src/routes/blog/serverless-swift.md

 Average cold start time: 201.84 ms

-The average run duration here is massively skewed by the first log here, which did trigger the flow that makes my lights go crazy.
-When that happens, my lights change colors 13 times with half-second delays after each change, and because Hue only supports changing one light per API request I have to make 4 API requests in parallel for each of those 13 color change requests so it can change all four of the lamps in the room I care about.
+The average run duration here is massively skewed by the first invocation, which triggered the flow that makes my lights go crazy.
+When that happens, my lights change colors 13 times with half-second delays after each change.
+Because Hue only supports changing one light per API request I have to make 4 API requests in parallel for each of those 13 color change requests so it can change all four of the lamps in the room I care about.
 Waiting for all of that to complete is what causes that long run time.

 Similar story on the cold start times here.
-Just above 200 ms on average for an unzipped executable that comes in at 154.5 MB due to five more large third-party dependencies, Apple's Foundation library, and some more of my own code.
+Just above 200 ms on average for an unzipped executable that comes in at 154.5 MB due to five more large third-party dependencies, Apple's Foundation library, and some more of my code.

-Let me reiterate that those cold starts only even come into play every now and then.
+Let me reiterate that those cold starts hardly ever come into play.
 Most invocations don't have **any** cold start period, as Lambda reuses already-warmed containers very often.
 The speeds reported here are the worst-case speeds when a fresh Lambda container needs to be spun up, the code loaded into memory, etc.

 I'm quite happy with 200 ms cold starts in these cases.
 And I haven't done any work at all to try and slim things down.
 This is just from the raw code I'm deploying to Lambda from Swift Cloud with no real consideration for optimization or efficiency.
 Not bad.